ANGSD-wrapper/angsd-wrapper/Tutorial.md

 ls
 ```

-Here we see more files, which I don't know what they are.
-They're super cool, though, and that one is my favorite.
+Here we see more files, that are super cool, and that one is my favorite.
 No, not that one, the one next to it.
+- `_Diversity.arg`
+- `_Diversity.mafs.gz`
+- `_Diversity.thetas.gz`
+- `_Diversity.thetas.gz.bin`
+- `_Diversity.thetas.gz.idx`
+- `_Diversity.thetas.gz.pestPG`

 There you go.
 Isn't it awesome?

 ## Admixture Analysis